 Calico is a viral disease that can infect alfalfa, lentils, potatoes, tomatoes, peas, tobacco, and 600 or so other plants.
 There are several strains of this virus, most of which are species dependent.

-The calico virus prefers warm, sunny days and sap with a slightly alkaline pH of 7–7.5.
+The calico virus prefers warm, sunny days and soil with a slightly alkaline pH of 7–7.5.
 Research has shown that plants infected with calico causes reduced levels of important plant nutrients such as copper, iron, manganese, and zinc.

 Symptoms of calico